ZC 81 (Lamotrigine 150 mg)

 Pill imprint ZC 81 has been identified as Lamotrigine 150 mg.

-Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; borderline personality disorder (and more), and belongs to the drug class triazine anticonvulsants.
+Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; borderline personality disorder; anxiety; seizure prevention (and more), and belongs to the drug class triazine anticonvulsants.
 Risk cannot be ruled out during pregnancy.
-Lamotrigine 150 mg is not subject to the Controlled Substances Act.
+Lamotrigine 150 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 150 mg